Woodford Island: History

-Woodford Island was one of the first places inhabited by Europeans on the Far-North Coast.
-Original settler John Small was attracted to the abundance of Australian Redcedar.
 The town of Brushgrove was once a major trading hub for timber, sugar and other agriculture goods due to its location on the Clarence River.
 This brought tremendous wealth to area and at one time the island supported many schools, a police station, many businesses and other utilities.
 However, due to the development of road and train infrastructure, the town has dwindled in size over the past century.